JakariaMods/SE2VR/README.md

 **3.** Why is the frame rate low?

 The implementation of VR used results in half of the frames being allocated to the left eye, and the other half to the right.
 This effectively halves the framerate.
 Enabling motion smoothing in SteamVR should help.

+# Settings/Options

+VR Options can be configured offline at:

+%appdata%\SpaceEngineers2\AppData\EngineOptions\OpenVROptions

+You will need to restart the game for them to apply.